-Occasionally a barometric condenser is encountered which is poorly baffled internally and allows water to splash back into the entering vapor line at high water flow rates.
-It is then apt to find its way back into the pan separator, especially if the vapor line slopes toward the pan.
-If it mixes with vapor ahead of a bulb installed at point C, it will cause erratic down-scale errors (see Figure 5).
-This situation can sometimes be improved by moving the element to point A or B but eventually the condenser design should be improved.
-When condensers are located below the pan vapor outlet, the measuring element should best be located in the vertical run so that the reference water definitely goes to the condenser.
+Occasionally a barometric condenser with poor internal baffles allows water to splash back into the entering vapor line at high water flow rates.
+That water may find its way back into the pan separator, especially if the vapor line slopes toward the pan.
+If it mixes with vapor ahead of a bulb installed at point C, it will cause erratic downscale errors (see Figure 5).
+This situation can sometimes be improved by moving the element to point A or B, but eventually the condenser design should be improved.
+When condensers are located below the pan vapor outlet, the measuring element should be located in the vertical run so that the reference water definitely goes to the condenser.

-Many different types of entrainment separators are used and it is not possible to cover all their design frailties in this manual but a few typical problems will be pointed out.
+Many different types of entrainment separators are used and it is not possible to cover all their design frailties in this manual, but here are a few typical problems.
 Vapor leaving the boiling surface will always contain a mist of fine syrup droplets, fine enough to be carried upward with the vapor stream.
 In the separator, the velocity is increased and the droplets made to impinge on surfaces to coalesce so that they can be removed from the main vapor stream.
 Separation is not enough and designers often provide inadequate means for returning the entrainment to a place of safety.
 In the typical centrifugal separator of Figure 5, the best method seems to be to run a line from the lowest point of the separator and seal it in a melter or tank downstairs.
 Most pans, however, only have a hole or a pipe in the deck through which the syrup can run back to the pan.
 Rivulets of syrup will indeed run down a hole of adequate size but against a flow of vapor coming up through the hole; the upward flow caused by the drop across the separator, often several inches of water.
 This upward flow will toss drops of syrup back up into the vapor stream.
 Obviously, any dilution of the syrup at this point will act to desuperheat the rising vapor before it reaches the vapor bulb.

 The reference water flashing in the measuring element must not be allowed to mix and be picked up in the entrainment separator ahead of the vapor bulb.
-When the condenser is above the pan outlet the vapor velocity will not be high enough to lift it to the condenser.
-One solution to such a situation is to move the measuring element from C to A or B (Figure 5) provided that the only separator drains are beyond these points.
-With radial separators, the measuring element almost has to be in the vapor line, Point C. because that is the first point of reasonably high velocity.
-A more universal solution is to locate the element in the vapor line and prevent any possibility of water from condenser splash or reference water flash from finding its way back to the separator by installing a low dam in the vapor line as shown in Figure 6 and providing a drain line to the condenser or its barometric leg line.
+When the condenser is above the pan outlet, the vapor velocity will not be high enough to lift it to the condenser.
+One solution is to move the measuring element from C to A or B (Figure 5) provided that the only separator drains are beyond these points.
+With radial separators, the measuring element almost has to be in the vapor line (Point C) because that is the first point of reasonably high velocity.
+A more universal solution is to locate the element in the vapor line and prevent any possibility of water from condenser splash or reference water flash from finding its way back to the separator by installing a low dam in the vapor line (Figure 6) and providing a drain line to the condenser or its barometric leg line.
 Measurement may then be made at points D or E.